 \section{Conclusion and Future Work}

 In this work, we have presented an unsupervised approach for translation QE.
 The main idea of our method, called XLMRScore, is based on using the well-known BERTScore metric, which was originally proposed for the monolingual evaluation tasks, in the cross-lingual scenario of QE.
 For this purpose, we use a multilingual pre-trained model, namely XLMR-Base, in our method while indicating and tackling the issues of using this metric directly for QE.
 We have proposed two strategies to alleviate these issues, i.e., replacing out-of-vocabularies (OOVs) with the $\langle unk \rangle$ token for the untranslated words issue and cross-lingual alignment of the pre-trained model for the so-called mismatching issue.
-We conducted our experiments on 4 low-resource languages of WMT21 datasets, which show that both proposed strategies significantly improve the base QE model, with average improvements of above 8\% for both HTER and DA tasks.
-Remarkably, our final model could get comparable results to the supervised baseline in two zero-shot scenarios, while surpassing the existing unsupervised method for above 11\% on average.
-In addition, we introduce a new English-Farsi QE test dataset with the post-editing effort task labels (HTER), which could be used for zero-shot QE evaluations by other researchers, and we have tested our proposed method on it as well.
+We have conducted our experiments on 4 low-resource languages of the WMT21 test sets, which show that both proposed strategies significantly improve the base QE model, with average improvements of above 8\% for both HTER and DA tasks.
+Remarkably, our final model could get comparable results to the supervised baseline in two zero-shot scenarios while surpassing the existing unsupervised method by above 11\% on average.
+In addition, we have introduced a new English$\rightarrow$Persian QE test set with the post-editing effort task labels (HTER), which could be used for zero-shot QE evaluations by other researchers, and we have tested our proposed method on it as well.

 We consider five avenues for future work.
 First, we will further investigate other fine-tuning or pre-training strategies to have a better cross-lingually aligned pre-trained model.
-We also plan to use our cross-lingually aligned model as the predictor in the SoTA supervised methods to understand if it is beneficial for supervised scenarios as well.
-Adding a mechanism for language identification in pre-trained models, instead of replacing untranslated words, could also be advantageous to study.
+Second, we plan to use our cross-lingually aligned model as the predictor in the SOTA supervised methods to understand if it is beneficial for supervised scenarios as well.
+Third, adding a mechanism for language identification to pre-trained models instead of replacing untranslated words could also be advantageous to study.
 Fourth, it is also worth adding the recurring strategies in the SOTA supervised models, such as using glass-box features and model ensembling, to our unsupervised approach, as they can significantly increase its performance.
 And fifth, the performance of unsupervised approaches should be compared with supervised ones for test sets with non-English target languages to confirm their effectiveness for such scenarios.